 Residency by Investment

-Malta’s Golden Visa offers residency with a minimum investment of €182,000, with the real estate purchase and rental options, and a proof of funds valued at €500,000 at least.
-The processing time typically ranges between 6 to 8 months.
+Malta’s Golden Visa offers residency with a minimum investment of €169,000, with the real estate purchase and rental options, and a proof of funds valued at €500,000 at least.
+The processing time typically takes 9+ months.
 The program extends to the investor’s spouse, dependent children, and parents.
-Depending on the minimum investment sum, in 1-3 years you become eligible to apply for Maltese citizenship.

 Cyprus